 But what exactly is a graduate certificate, and is it worth the investment to earn one?

 A graduate certificate is a short course of study that is designed to meet the supplemental needs of professionals.
-They are a form of specialized training at the university level.
+It is a form of specialized training at the university level.

 Graduate certificates generally focus on a particular industry or job title and, as such, there are dozens of options available to those who are interested in earning one.

-Northeastern, for example, offers approximately 50 different graduate certificate programs focused on diverse disciplines such as data analytics, international relations, engineering leadership, and technological entrepreneurship.
+Northeastern University, for example, offers approximately 150 different graduate certificate programs focused on diverse disciplines such as data analytics, international relations, engineering leadership, and technological entrepreneurship.

-Master’s degrees typically take about two years to complete and are often a full-time commitment in a particular field of study.
+A master’s degrees typically takes about two years to complete and is often a full-time commitment in a particular field of study.
 The time and financial investment needed to earn a master’s degree is often much higher than that of a graduate certificate, simply due to the scope of the coursework.
 If you are trying to decide which route is best for you, be sure to assess your personal goals in order to determine which study option can best help you achieve them.

-It’s easy to see why this increase has been so dramatic.
-Earning a graduate certificate offers several significant benefits that make them appealing to professionals seeking to further their education.
-Among the most important of these include:
+According to the National Student Clearinghouse, enrollment in graduate certificates continues to grow in the United States, with enrollment rising by 4.6% from spring 2022 to spring 2023.
+It’s easy to see why this increase has happened.
+Graduate certificates offer several significant benefits that make them appealing to professionals seeking to further their education.
+The most important of these include:

-If your primary motivation for considering earning a graduate certificate is a desire for higher pay, then you’re in luck: According to a report from Forbes, individuals can expect to receive an estimated 13 to 25 percent increase in salary after having earned a graduate certificate.
-That’s a high return on investment, especially considering the relatively short time in which you’ll complete the program.
+If your primary motivation for considering a graduate certificate is a desire for higher pay, then you’re in luck: According to a report from Forbes, individuals can expect to receive an estimated 13% to 25% increase in salary after having earned a graduate certificate.
+That’s a high return on investment, especially considering the relatively short time it takes to complete the program.

 Earning a master’s (or another advanced degree) can easily take two or more years to complete.
 While master’s degrees come with their own benefits, sometimes you want, or need, a more immediate return on your investment.